jimsihk/moodle-php-nginx/README.md

 * Configuration via ENV variables
 * Easily upgrade to newer Moodle versions (via `ARG_MOODLE_GIT_URL` and `ARG_MOODLE_GIT_BRANCH` at build time, `MOODLE_GIT_URL` and `MOODLE_GIT_BRANCH` at run time) with auto upgrade at docker start
 * Moodle plug-in pre-installation at docker build time with argument `ARG_MOODLE_PLUGIN_LIST`
-* Supports multiple cache stores: memcached, Redis, Redis Sentinel
+* Supports multiple type of cache stores: memcached, Redis, Redis Sentinel (plugin from [catalyst](https://github.com/catalyst/moodle-cachestore_redissentinel))
 * The servers NGINX, PHP-FPM run under a non-privileged user (nobody) to make it more secure
 * The logs of all the services are redirected to the output of the Docker container (visible with `docker logs -f <container name>`)
 * Follows the KISS principle (Keep It Simple, Stupid) to make it easy to understand and adjust the image to your needs